 Now is the perfect time to start planning your final mow.
-You’ll want your grass to be short by the time the first frost hits.
-Getting to that lower-than-usual height should be gradual to reduce stress on the plant, so begin the process by lowering your mower blade by 1/3” each time you mow until you reach a well-cropped height (but not below 2.5 inches).
+You’ll want your grass to be cut by the time the first hard frost hits.
+Remember to maintain the one-third rule and not to mow lower than 3.5 inches.

 What else should I do for my lawn during the fall?